Is Working Remotely In Thailand Possible In 2023?

 Thailand is very accessible via both land and sea.
 There are so many options of transport, that you can practically go anywhere.

-When In the provinces, it’s a bit more challenging to go where you want to go, but nearly all provinces have song tao’s which are small busses that you can jump on, and pay as you get off.
+When In the provinces, it’s a bit more challenging to go where you want to go, but nearly all areas have song tao’s which are small busses that you can jump on, and pay as you get off.

 Should I get a scooter in Thailand?